 With agency and NPO experience under my belt, I opened a boutique design firm called Poccuo with writer Chris Maier and designers Mason Kessinger and Kim Zingale.
 Our squad of four (along with some really talented freelancers) focused on “doing good work for good people,” like The Atlantic, The Gates Foundation, PEW, and the Washington Post.
 As founder I did a little bit of everything — design, dev, project management, business admin, and janitorial.
 After five years, we wound down to pursue other interests (and locations), and I taught design at American University for a bit.

-In 2016 I moved to Denver, where I continue to partner with clients big and small, usually on interactive projects, and sometimes on print and branding.
-I’m also a “financial coach” — helping other creatives with the business side of things.
+In 2016 I moved to Denver, where I continue to partner with clients big and small, usually on UI/UX projects, and sometimes on print and branding.
+I’m also a “business coach” — helping other creatives with the financial side of things.
 And the rest of the time I’m probably in the mountains running or biking.